-- You are at least 20 weeks pregnant. - You are a single parent and live with your child, who is, was or will be less than 12 years of age on September 30, 2023. - You live with a child (your own or your spouse's) who is, was or will be less than 6 years of age on September 30, 2023. - You live with a child (your own or your spouse's) who has a major functional disability or mental disorder. - You have a recognized major functional disability13. - You are unable to continue your studies for at least one month due to a serious episodic disorder stemming from major permanent mental or physical health problems confirmed by a medical certificate. - You participate in the Réussir Program or in the Basic Income Program run by the ministère de l'Emploi et de la Solidarité sociale.
+- You are at least 20 weeks pregnant. - You are a single parent and live with your child, who is, was or will be less than 12 years of age on September 30, 2025. - You live with a child (your own or your spouse's) who is, was or will be less than 6 years of age on September 30, 2025. - You live with a child (your own or your spouse's) who has a disability or mental disorder. - You have a recognized permanent disability résulting in significant and persistent impairment. - You are unable to continue your studies for at least one month due to an episodic disorder stemming from a disability, other than a major functional disability, confirmed by a medical certificate. - You participate in the Réussir Program or your are a beneficiary of the Basic Income Program run by the ministère de l'Emploi et de la Solidarité sociale.